 Hall Health Center offers confidential HIV antibody testing.
-Anonymous testing is not available at Hall Health, but can is offered through several providers in Seattle.
+Anonymous testing is not available at Hall Health, but is offered through several providers in Seattle.

 If you request a confidential HIV antibody test, the test information and results are entered into your medical record.
 Hall Health Center maintains your record in a strictly confidential manner.

 - Make an appointment to see a Hall Health Center health care practitioner.
 If you prefer not to give the reason for the appointment, tell the person scheduling that you would like a confidential appointment.